mehar04/Speech-to-Text-Translator/README.md

-# Fine-tuning BART for Hindi Audio Summarization
+# Hindi Audio Summarizatio

-This document explains how to fine-tune the BART model on the IIIT Spoken Language Dataset for Hindi audio summarization.
+This document explains how to fine-tune the BART model for Hindi audio summarization.

 ## Overview